 In order to recover from fibromyalgia try first to find the underlying causes such as depression, serotonin and dopamine deficiency, candidiasis, etc. Find the description of the problem in the DISEASES section and implement the recommendations.
 In addition, read carefully and do your best to implement all the principles and recommendations included in the HEALTH RECOVERY PLAN >

-– Go on Hallelujah diet for 6 months.
+Go on the Hallelujah diet for 6 months.
 According to Dr Michael Greger, “When a study was reviewed in the journal Current Rheumatology Reports, the editor noted that The vegan Hallelujah Diet had the most impressive results of any recent fibromyalgia treatment study—three times the improvement that the Mayo Clinic was reporting for their fibromyalgia program!”
 In the Conclusions of the study Prof Donaldson wrote: “In summary, a diet intervention using a mostly raw, pure vegetarian diet (Hallelujah Diet) produced dramatic improvements in fibromyalgia syndrome (FMS) symptoms.
 19 of 30 participants responded very favourably to the intervention, seeing marked improvement in all FMS symptoms.
 This dietary intervention shows that many fibromyalgia subjects can be helped even without understanding the full cause of their symptoms.”
 (Source >) The same study demonstrated that when fourteen fibromyalgia patients were put on a mostly vegetarian Mediterranean diet for two weeks they did not experience significant improvement.

-– Apart from Hallelujah Diet, in case of fibromyalgia, almost always the combination of energetic daily exercise, exposure to sunlight or strong light imitating sunlight, Omega-3, Chlorella, Methylcobalamin (B12), Turmeric, Magnesium, 5-HTP Tryptophan, and Vitamin D3 give excellent results.
 I have recommended it to many people suffering from fibromyalgia and it effectively increased their serotonin and dopamine levels, boosted energy, detoxified their bodies from heavy metals, improved cognitive functions and quality of sleep.

-– Help your body to increase levels of serotonin, dopamine and noradrenaline by regular exercise, exposures to sunlight, taking supplements of Vitamin B6, Folate, Magnesium and Zinc, diet high in Tryptophan.
+Help your body to increase levels of serotonin, dopamine and noradrenaline by regular exercise, exposures to sunlight, taking supplements of Vitamin B6, Folate, Magnesium and Zinc, a diet high in Tryptophan.
 The following foods are regarded as highest in tryptophan: Tofu, cooked soya beans and other palsies (legumes), sesame seeds, sunflower seeds, pumpkin seeds.
 You can also use tryptophan in the form of supplements such as 5HTP.
 It is scientifically proved that 5HTP helps in reducing symptoms of fibromyalgia.

 Serotonin deficiency can be caused by sedentary lifestyle (lack of physical activity), insufficient light during the day, refined and low in nutrients diet, use of stimulants (alcohol, nicotine, coffee, tea, cola drinks, chocolate and other caffeine products), or insufficient amount of sleep.